fall turkey in field

 HARVEST RECORDING and TAGGING REQUIREMENTS

 The process and requirements for recording, checking and tagging harvested turkeys are the same as for deer and elk.
-See the “Recording, Checking, Tagging and Transporting” guidelines in the “General Information” section of this guide.
+See the “Recording, Checking, Tagging and Transporting” guidelines in this guide's “General Information” section of the Kentucky Hunting Guide.

 To help researchers, hunters who harvest wild turkeys with leg bands should report the band number online here.